Two types of insurance products that are often misunderstood, are “Medical Aid” or “Hospital Plan” versus “Hospital Cash Plan”.

 Provides mostly unlimited in-hospital cover, as well as stated benefits for day-to-day medical expenses.

 In certain instances there may be an overall annual limit, which is generally around R1 million per annum.

 |Provides cover at fixed or stated amounts of money for every day that you are hospitalised.|

 Hospital accounts are usually settled in full and related accounts (doctors and other providers) are settled at the particular scheme tariff.

 |In-hospital cover only.

-Cash benefits usually range from R200 to R5 000 per day, depending what plan you are on.
+Cash benefits can range from R380 to R5,000 per day, depending what plan you are on.